owid/owid-grapher/README.md

 Bonus setup alternative:

--   **GitPod** - this is a contributed web-based setup that needs no local tools whatsoever, just a [web browser](https://gitpod.io/#https://github.com/owid/owid-grapher).
+-   **GitPod** - this is a contributed web-based setup that needs no local tools whatsoever, just a [web browser pointed at GitPod](https://gitpod.io/#https://github.com/owid/owid-grapher).
 This is an easy way to get started but it is not actively maintained by the OWID team so it might not be working as well as the other options.
-In theory it supports the Admin UI 🚜.
+It supports the Admin UI 🚜.
+The first start takes a rather long time to start (~30 minutes).

 ## Architecture notes